Akash3121/3D/Class-notes.md

 - Interaction based spatial interaction for two hands (ISIth): mid point of the rays from controllers, can select the oject.

 - Assymetric Bimanual techniques:
-    - - Spindle + Wheel:
+    -  Spindle + Wheel:
-    - - flexible pointer: Bezeir curve - rotate one controller to move the curve
+    -  flexible pointer: Bezeir curve - rotate one controller to move the curve

+**Bimanual Volumetric Selection**